Last Updated on September 6, 2023 by Tim Wells

 By default, Amazon will only let you install apps from their app store.

-All of the major app stores like Amazon, Google and Apple do this – allegedly for security reasons.
-However, they also get a portion of any profits the developers make for selling the app, so it’s in their best interests to drive traffic to their own app stores.
+All major app stores like Amazon, Google, and Apple do this – allegedly for security reasons.
+However, they also get some of the developers’ profits for selling the app, so it’s in their best interests to drive traffic to their app stores.

 Next, click on the My Fire TV icon.